You want smart political talk without the meltdowns?

 No, I think there's a lot to that.

-I think it's and it's sobering if you start thinking about how you're gonna put together the electoral college next time.
+I think it's and it's sobering if you start thinking about how you're going to put together the Electoral College next time, unless you reach out.

-On the other hand, look at how much we have solidified Ohio, which is uh really done.
+On the other hand, look at how much we have solidified Ohio, which has really done, I mean, Mike DeWine's done a great job.

 But think about this.

-You still have to win Georgia and and Georgia is purple at best now, I think you'd agree.
+You still have to win Georgia, and Georgia is purple at best now.

-North Carolina is not a slam dunky.
+North Carolina is not a slam donkey.

 What's that?

-Look, Georgia is a red state with two democratic senators.
+Look, Georgia is a red state with two Democratic senators.

-Uh, but if you look at I'm not sure I agree with that.
+I'm not sure I agree with that.

-Because nobody's nobody's moving into Georgia.
+But nobody's moving into Georgia.

 They tend to move to Florida at that point.